Vandal Kingdom: Establishment

 Peace was made between the Romans and the Vandals in 435 through a treaty between Valentinian III and Gaiseric, giving the Vandals control of coastal Numidia and parts of Mauretania.
 Gaiseric chose to break the treaty in 439 when he invaded the province of Africa Proconsularis and laid siege to Carthage.
 The city was captured without a fight; the Vandals entered it while most of the inhabitants were attending the races at the hippodrome.
 Gaiseric made it his capital and styled himself the King of the Vandals and Alans, to denote the inclusion of his Alan allies into his realm.
 Conquering Sicily, Sardinia, Corsica, Malta, and the Balearic Islands, he built his kingdom into a powerful state.
 Averil Cameron suggests that the new Vandal rule may not have been unwelcome to the population of North Africa, as the previous landowners were generally unpopular.The impression given by sources such as Victor of Vita, Possidius, Quodvultdeus, and Fulgentius of Ruspe was that the Vandal takeover of Carthage and North Africa led to widespread destruction.
 However, recent archaeological investigations have challenged this assertion.
 Although Carthage's odeon was destroyed, the street grid remained the same, and some public buildings were renovated.
 The political centre of Carthage was Byrsa Hill.
 New industrial centres emerged in towns during this period.
-Historian Andy Merrills uses the large amounts of African red slip ware discovered across the Mediterranean that dates from the Vandal period of North Africa to challenge the assumption that Vandal rule of North Africa was a time of economic instability.
+Historian Andy Merrills uses the large amounts of African red slip ware discovered across the Mediterranean that date from the Vandal period of North Africa to challenge the assumption that the Vandal rule of North Africa was a time of economic instability.
 When the Vandals raided Sicily in 440, the Western Roman Empire was too preoccupied with war in Gaul to react.
 Theodosius II, emperor of the Eastern Roman Empire, dispatched an expedition to deal with the Vandals in 441, but it progressed only as far as Sicily.
-The Western Empire under Valentinian III secured peace with the Vandals in 442.
+The Western Empire, under Valentinian III, secured peace with the Vandals in 442.
 Under the treaty, the Vandals gained Byzacena, Tripolitania, and part of Numidia and confirmed their control of Proconsular Africa.